mhinz/vim-startify/README.md

    these actions via `<cr>`.

    When the selection is finished, Startify will close automatically.
-You can reopen the screen via `:Startify.`
+You can reopen the screen via `:Startify`.

    And you can define your own custom ascii art header now!